fourMew/archbk/README.md

 # archbk

+Kernels after 5.10 broke booting on the Samsung Chromebook 2 xe503c12 peach-pit and I think some other 32 bit arm chromebooks.
+Others noted this issue for the xe303c12 Samsung Chromebooks.
+Ctrl + U just beeps at you instead of booting your linux partition with newer kernels on these devices.

+Quick and dirty fix swapping out the link for the latest version of the rootfs tarball for an archive.org link to an older one with the 5.8.0 kernel (newest one I could easily find, it you find a link for one with a newer version please send it to me)

+---

 A robust shell script (bash / sh) that automates the installation of an Arch Linux ARM base system, for use with ARM Chromebooks, based on the install instructions at [Arch Linux ARM](https://archlinuxarm.org/).

 <br/>